 Wine started from under £6 per glass, soft drinks from £1.95, the cold pressed juices £4.75, these are additive free with no added sugar.

 Hot drinks included cafe bombon, an espresso with condensed milk at £2.80 and Carajillo, an espresso with a choice of brandy, whisky, rum or patxaran on the side for £5.50.

 Without a doubt.
 I found this a very easy place to eat alone as it wasn’t just couples dining there.
 The food was great and plenty of choice as well as being reasonably priced with dishes to suit all budgets.
 Service was efficient and friendly.
-Why not check out other restaurants I have reviewed in London for further inspiration.

 Suggested Further Reading: